Frequently Asked Questions

 If you nominated a charity and it has been approved, the charity will not be put “in the hat” if you are absent.
 The nominating member must be in attendance to present the charity to the group.
 Charity representatives may not present in place of the member.

 Yes!
 We are always looking for women who want to GIVE BIG.
-However, your friend will not be able to vote at the meeting unless she completes the Membership & Commitment Form before voting begins.
+However, your friend will not be able to vote at the giving circle unless she completes the Membership & Commitment Form before voting begins.
 She is, of course, able to donate to the selected charity if she feels moved to do so.

 Is membership limited to 100 women?